Optimization of lenslet arrays for PRIMA Kinetic Inductance Detectors: Lens Design

 In our earlier work presented in \cite{cothard2024}, we fabricated Band~4 lenslet arrays on a custom 525 \textmu m thick high-resistivity silicon wafer.
 For Band~1, the dies must withstand higher bond forces to minimize the thickness of the epoxy bond layer between the lenslet and the detector (see Section \ref{sec:bonding}).
 Therefore, we use a thicker (1560 \textmu m) die for Band~1 to maximize mechanical stiffness.
 The use of a thicker die also reduces the required lens curvature, enabling better lens profile accuracy during fabrication, as highlighted in Figure \ref{fig:lens_design}.
 For the 900~\textmu m lens diameter, our chosen die thicknesses allow diffraction-limited spot sizes of $\approx$ 26 and 61 \textmu m diameters for Bands~1 and ~4, respectively.
 Both of these spot sizes are smaller than their respective detector absorber diameters of 70 and 115 \textmu m.

-It is also not desirable to focus perfectly on the absorber, as this could result in spot sizes similar to or smaller than the optically resonant structure of the absorber ($\approx$ 4 \textmu m).
-Consequently, the lenses are designed to focus slightly past the detector plane to provide more uniform illumination of the absorber while ensuring minimal efficiency loss due to spillover outside the absorber.
-This approach is highlighted in the illustration shown in Figure \ref{fig:lens_config}.
+It is not desirable to focus perfectly on the absorber, as this could result in spot sizes similar to or smaller than the optically resonant structure of the absorber ($\approx$ 4 \textmu m).
+Consequently, our prior lenses \cite{cothard2024} were designed to focus slightly past the detector plane to provide more uniform illumination of the absorber.
+However, variations in the curvatures of the fabricated lenses (see Figure \ref{fig:lens_design}) could lead to larger defocusing, reducing optical efficiency.
+Therefore, our current baseline design does not include defocusing so that our tolerance on the lens figure remains within the depth of focus.
+The effect on the optical beam from such offsets within the depth of focus is negligible.
+There are larger effects on the beam size and shape that result from our sampling at the focal plane, which is described in \cite{bradford2025} and analyzed in \cite{Berkel2025}.

 The lenses are hexagonally packed in the kilo-pixel array to match the 900 \textmu m pixel spacing of the KID absorbers on the detector array.
 To develop our fabrication process and demonstrate its viability for FIRESS Bands 1 and 4, we used circular lenses as shown in Figure \ref{fig:lens_design}.
 These lenses do not extend into the corners of hexagonal unit cell, leading to flat areas between them as shown in the top image of Figure \ref{fig:hex_lens_design}.
 These ``dead spaces'' do not focus light onto KID absorbers and could contribute to scattering within the bonded lenslet-detector array, leading to stray light.
 To increase the light collecting area, and hence the optical efficiency, we re-designed the lenses to increase the overlap in the hexagonal corners as shown in the middle and the bottom plots of Figure~\ref{fig:hex_lens_design}.
 This was made possible by our enhanced fabrication process corrected for lateral etching (Section \ref{sec:fab}), allowing deeper etch at larger radii.
-Compared to the previous Band~4 lenses with circular profile (Figure \ref{fig:hex_lens_design}, top), the upgraded lenses with hexagonal corners (Figure \ref{fig:hex_lens_design}, middle/bottom) direct $\approx$~14\% more optical power to the detectors.
-We plan to design and fabricate such lenses with hexagonal corners for the remaining three FIRESS bands as well.
+Following the lens encircled power model presented in \cite{cothard2024}, we estimate that the upgraded Band~4 lenses with hexagonal corners (Figure \ref{fig:hex_lens_design}, middle/bottom) direct $\approx$~14\% more optical power to the detectors than the prior lenses with circular profile (Figure \ref{fig:hex_lens_design}, top).
+We plan to design and fabricate lenses with hexagonal corners for the remaining three FIRESS bands as well.